xdmushui/partner-center-sdk/develop/cancel-an-order-from-the-integration-sandbox.md

 ---
-title: Cancel an order from the integration sandbox
+title: Cancel an order from integration sandbox
 description: Learn how to use Partner Center APIs to cancel different types of subscription orders from integration sandbox accounts. ms.date: 08/16/2019 ms.service: partner-dashboard